If you’re not committed to serve, withdraw, Wike tells commissioners

 From Tony John, Port Harcourt

-Rivers State Governor Nyesom Ezenwo Wike has charged the newly sworn-in commissioners to maximise the opportunity given to them to serve the state diligently or withdraw their appointments.
+Rivers State governor, Nyesom Ezenwo Wike has charged the newly sworn-in commissioners to maximise the opportunity given to them to serve the state diligently for the sake of posterity, or withdraw.

 Governor Wike maintained that what it meant is for every member of the State Executive Council to recommit themselves to the tasks assigned to them and achieve desired results.

-The governor spoke on Wednesday at the swearing-in ceremony of 18 new commissioners at the Executive Council Chambers of Government House, Port Harcourt.
+He spoke at the swearing in of 18 new commissioners at the Executive Council Chambers of Government House, Port Harcourt, yesterday.

-“So, if you know you’re not committed to serving the state, you better withdraw.
+“So, if you know you’re not committed to serve the State, you better withdraw.

 Governor Wike emphasised the need for a proper handover to be done to the succeeding administration in good time.

-He charged the new commissioners and those already in the cabinet to begin the compilation of necessary data so that the reports will be ready in good time.
+He, therefore, charged the new commissioners and those already in the cabinet to begin compilation of necessary data so that the reports will be ready in good time.

-“Make sure that you start preparing your handover note, not waiting for the dying minute of the last week.
-You already know we must hand it over latest 28th May 2023.
+“Make sure that you start preparing your handover note, not waiting for dying minute of the last week.
+You already know we must handover latest 28th May 2023.

-“May 29, 2023, is swearing-in.
-So, we will fully hand over on the 28th and then do a ceremony of swearing in of the next governor on the 29th May 2023.”
+“May 29, 2023 is swearing in.
+So, we will fully handover on 28th and then do ceremony of swearing in of the next governor on the 29th May 2023.”

 Leave a Reply